chibiskuld/CopyVertexProperties/README.md

 # CopyVertexProperties

-A python add-on to copy certain vertex properties.
+A Blender 2.8+ add-on to copy certain properties of the active vertex to all vertices selected.

+So far supported:
+- location
+- normals